-AAA Employment rules have been a hot topic for decades regarding the enforceability and fairness of the pre-dispute arbitration clauses in the employment context.
-American Arbitration Association (AAA) Employment rules have been a hot topic for decades.
+AAA Employment arbitration rules and mediation have been a hot topic for decades regarding the enforceability and fairness of the pre-dispute arbitration clauses in the employment context.
 The issue is of huge practical importance because, depending on which study one believes, between twenty and forty percent of American workers are covered by such “mandatory” clauses.
 Although the employee may choose not to agree to arbitration, the consequences of doing so can be harsh.

 As the California Supreme Court commented in Armendariz v.
 Foundation Health Psychcare Inc: